10 Best Mayan Ruins in Belize

 7. El Pilar

 Want to see some Mayan ruins in Belize that haven't found their way onto the radar of most tourists yet?
 Head to El Pilar in the Cayo District.
 The archeological site is still in the early stages of excavation, but believed to be three times the size of Xunantunich.
-It may one day draw the same level of attention as Caracol and Guatemala's Tikal.
+In fact, recent digs have already uncovered 25 plazas.
+The attraction may one day draw the same level of attention as Caracol and Guatemala's Tikal.
 For now, tourists can enjoy having the place to themselves.

 This Mesoamerican city was once home to more than 180,000 people in the Late Classic period.
-It has 15 courtyards and a sophisticated design, along with temples, palaces, pyramids, a ball court, and water reservoirs.
+In addition to more than a dozen courtyards and a sophisticated design, El Pilar also has temples as tall as trees, intricate palaces, pyramids, a ball court, and water reservoirs.
 While other Mayan ruins showcase temples and spectacular architecture, El Pilar aims to give tourists a glimpse at more common homes and gardens.
 It gives you a deep sense of how everyday Mayans may have lived thousands of years ago.

 While El Pilar is first and foremost an archeological site, it's also developing as a nature preservation area through efforts to conserve the surrounding forest environment.
 Slip on your hiking shoes and explore the attraction's nature trails to round out your experience.